mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 ## Staying Updated

-The gateway launcher automatically checks for upstream OpenClaw updates.
-When updates are available, you will see a notice before the gateway starts.
+Both `setup.sh` and the gateway launcher automatically check for upstream OpenClaw updates.
+In interactive mode you are prompted to merge; in non-interactive mode (e.g., `sbatch`) updates are applied automatically.

 To apply updates manually: